Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

 \subsection{Mixed Feature}

-Since NECIL does not store any old samples, only the samples for new classes $D_t$ are available for model optimization at stage $t$.
-In this case, learning a substantial number of new features simultaneously with a few old classes representations will result in a model that is biased towards new classes.

-To reduce this bias and keep the feature space stable when learning new tasks, we propose to replace the new class features with mixed features to mitigate the feature imbalance.
-Specifically, if we define $f_{t}$ as features extracted by the current feature extractor $F_{t}$ and $f_{t-1}$ by the old feature extractor $F_{t-1}$, the mixed features can be calculated as follow:
+In incremental step $t$, only the samples for new classes $D_t$ are available for model optimization.
+In this case, learning a substantial number of new features simultaneously with a few old class representations will result in a biased model towards new classes.
+To reduce this bias and keep the feature space stable when learning new tasks, we propose to replace the new class features with mixed features.
+Specifically, if we define $f_{t}$, $f_{t-1}$ as features extracted by the current feature extractor $F_{t}$ and old feature extractor $F_{t-1}$ respectively, the mixed features can be calculated as follow: